 A female cat should have a litter of kittens first.

-Why?
-I still can’t find an answer to this.
 There is no physiological or psychological benefit to a female cat having a litter of kittens before she is spayed.

 Finding a suitable male cat to mate with, who has been tested (along with the female) for feline leukemia and feline immunodeficiency virus, along with genetic testing, is difficult.
 Registered cat breeders will only permit stud cats to mate with registered cats of the same breed.